drupal-mentoring/pain-points-of-contribution/README.md

 user profile pages on Drupal.org for example - now it shows commit mention on number of issues that has been marked fixed during the last 3 month.
-I think its a huge improvement because we do recognize the value of having a nicer user profile pages on D.O
+I think its a huge improvement because we do recognize the value of having a nicer user profile pages with valuable information on D.O